Kizito111/sem/README.md

 Welcome to seMethods by Kizito <br>
-Progress for CI a now
+Trying a commit for CI